Broccode/acci_eaf/docs/docusaurus-docs/architecture/cqrs-event-sourcing.md

 ---

-_CQRS and Event Sourcing in EAF provide powerful patterns for building scalable, auditable, and eventually consistent distributed systems while maintaining clear separation of concerns._
+_CQRS and Event Sourcing in EAF provide powerful patterns for building scalable, auditable, and eventually consistent distributed systems while maintaining clear separation of concerns and complete tenant isolation._